Syntax Guide

 - label:

-# Regular pipeline for the Master branch
+# Regular pipeline for Master branch

 type: